Measures and their random reals: Randomness with Respect to Arbitrary Measures

-Note that there is a $\mu$ that makes $x$ random whose complexity does not exceed that of $x$ by much.
-The tree determining $\Cl{M}$ is computable in $x \oplus \emptyset'$, and it takes another jump to find a path through the tree which conserves randomness for some $R$ Turing-equivalent to $x$.
-Hence, there is a measure recursive in $x''$ for which $x$ is random.
+How hard is it to find a measure that makes a given real $x$ random?
+The tree determining $M$ is computable in the parameter $z$, stemming from the Posner-Robinson Theorem. $z$ can be found recursively in $x \oplus \emptyset'$.
+It takes another jump to find a path through the tree which conserves randomness for some $y$ Turing $z$-equivalent to $x$.
+Hence, there is a representation $r_\mu \leq_{\T} x''$ of a measure $\mu$ so that $x$ is $r_\mu$-random.